kynnesia/kynnesia/README.md

 <br />

 <br />
 Well, so this is it.
 This is my GitHub portal.
-Hope I can add some value to anything.
+Hope I can add some value.
 But, for now, I am just starting.

 **A snippet about me:**
-- 📊 I’m enrolled at LeWagon, doing an intensive Data Science Bootcamp.
+- 📊 Finished Data Science bootcamp at LeWagon.
 - 🎓 BA in Business Management.
 - 💬 Get in touch!
 Would love to know what you're into.✌
 - ⚡ I share some posts about my career path in [Linkedin](https://www.linkedin.com/in/aleixcampsf/recent-activity/shares/), if you are interested.